 4. Diabetes Prevention:

 Multiple studies have shown a correlation between apple cider vinegar and lower blood sugar levels.
 In one study, participants took two tablespoons of ACV before bed and saw their blood sugar drop 4 to 6 percent by the time they woke.
 The anti-glycemic effect of the acid in apple cider vinegar is what helps with insulin sensitivity.

 5. Weight Loss:

 Consuming apple cider vinegar can help you feel more full, which can help you eat less.
 A study has also shown acetic acid, found in ACV, slows fat accumulation.
-If the flavor is too strong for you to sip on its own, try adding apple cider vinegar to juices, salad dressing, and even water to incorporate it into your diet.
+If the flavor is too strong for you to sip on its own, how about apple cider vinegar in juices, salad dressing, and even water?
+It’s a great way to incorporate it into your diet.

 6. Lower Cholesterol:

 Apple cider vinegar can help detox your home, but it can also detox your body.
 It can help promote circulation and detoxify the liver.
 The acid in ACV can also bind to toxins which can assist in removing toxins from the body.
 Apple cider vinegar’s potassium content helps to break up mucus in the body and clear the lymph nodes.
 This also aids in the removal of toxins.
 Learn more about apple cider in your diet and check out these other ways to detox.

-Since breaking up mucus is one of apple cider vinegar’s many talents, it also helps clear out the sinuses.
+Since breaking up mucus is one of the great things about apple cider vinegar, it also helps clear out the sinuses.
 Since it’s antibacterial, it can also prevent a sinus infection or cold as well.
 Sip some water and apple cider vinegar to breathe a little easier.

 9. Sore Throat: